-Currently, the Ontario Human Rights Code (the "Code") does not protect people aged 65 and over from discrimination in employment on the basis of age.
-As a result, employers can implement mandatory retirement policies which require employees to retire at age 65.
+Previously, the Ontario Human Rights Code (the "Code") did not protect employees aged 65 and over from discrimination in employment on the basis of age.
+As a result, employers were entitled to implement mandatory retirement policies which require employees to retire at age 65.